lina : a LInux NAtive Forth

 The file smallanalyser.frt can be used to add the stack effect for new words.
 For more information see the supplied sources.

-A beta snapshot version of the forth coming release 5 is available based on Revision 5.50 of the main source file ci86.gnr.
-A novelty is that there is a 32-bit version and a 64-bit version based on Revision 5.63.
-The 64-bit version is called lina64, such that it is possible to have the two versions installed at the same time.
+New in release 5 is the 64 bit version.
+The 64-bit version is called lina too, it is possible to have the two versions installed at the same time, but you have to rename lina to lina32.
 The 64 bit version has threading activated.

 Some substantial changes are made with respect to the introspective properties of the Forth, which in the end should make a good optimiser possible.
 Like in the above 4.22 snapshot version, a mechanism is in place to allow to derive (semi-)automatically the stack effect of words.
 On top of that there are numerous small improvements and additions to the library.

-All code published on this site is still based on 4.0.6.
-It should run on a release 5 ciforth after WANT -legacy-.
+All code published on this site that is intended for 4.0.6., can be run on a release 5 ciforth after WANT -legacy-. , but testing is still in progress.

 There is a list of current defects .
 See also the list of defects of the generic system. .